 St. Henry Catholic School and the Diocese of Covington have a charge policy in place to insure compliance with federal reporting requirements for the Child Nutrition Program and to provide oversight and accountability for the collection of outstanding student meal balances.
 Students may pay for meals in advance, at the time of purchase, or make electronic payments.
 The charge policy is a five meal maximum, not to exceed $15.
 Students will be served and charged for an alternate meal when they accrue an unpaid balance in excess of the dollar limit established by the Diocese.
 The Cafeteria Manager shall provide written notice when their child owes money to the school for meals.
 This policy is the same for an adult school staff member.
 Additional information on the charge policy can be found HERE.

 The school lunch program gladly accepts checks as payment for student meal accounts.
 Check payments that are returned for any reason (including, but not limited to, non-sufficient funds, stop payment requests, or a closed account) will result in:

 For questions regarding this procedure or to make an arrangement to resolve a returned payment, please contact Jackie Kaiser at 859-392-1500 or email@example.com

-- You will receive a notified letter and email regarding your check payment with instruction for repayment
+- You will receive a certified letter and email regarding your check payment with instruction for repayment.

 - May result in the referral of debt to the Kenton County Attorney's office for collection.

-- May result in the suspension of the payer's ability to submit future payments by person check.
+- May result in the suspension of the payer's ability to submit future payments by personal check.